TamaWira/ImageClassification_Room-Detection/README.md

 # RoomDetection
-Repository for Detecting a room is clean or messy using Python.
+Repository for Detecting wether a room is clean or messy using Python.

 This Notebook is the main code for RoomDetection.